 When implementing a plan, consider things such as:

-Operating and maintenance costs – you know what they say… prevention is better than cure!
+- Operating and maintenance costs – you know what they say: prevention is better than a cure!

-The safety of your drivers – ineffective service programmes can result in incidents that put your drivers at risk
+- The safety of your drivers – ineffective service programs can result in incidents that put your drivers at risk

-Reports indicate that the average cost of operating a truck has increased by 6% since 2017 to $1.69 per mile, but having an effective fleet maintenance programme can help offset some of these costs.
+- Reports indicate that the average cost of operating a truck has increased by 6% since 2017 to $1.69 per mile, but having an effective fleet maintenance program can help offset some of these costs.

 Regular maintenance is essential to maintain a fully operational fleet.
-A good place to start with maintenance planning is with the service schedule provided by a vehicle’s manufacturer.
-It’s also important to keep in mind the operational needs of your fleet.
-Routine maintenance based on mileage or other measures, such as engine hours or fuel use, can help improve overall vehicle efficiency and reduce costs.
+We suggest a good place to start is with the service schedule provided by a vehicle’s manufacturer.
+It’s also important to keep in mind the operational needs of your fleet – you can schedule maintenance based on mileage or other measures, such as engine hours or fuel use.

-Regular maintenance can also help detect small problems before they become much bigger, more costly concerns.
-Adhering to maintenance schedules means that vehicles remain in a prime working condition over longer periods which then tends to have a positive impact on resale values.
+The other benefit of regular maintenance is that it can also help detect small problems before they become much bigger, more costly concerns.
+If you stick to maintenance schedules this means that vehicles remain in prime working condition over longer periods, which then tends to have a positive impact on resale values.

 During yard checks, at fuel islands or in specially designated lanes, inspections are the quickest way to find potential vehicle problems within your fleet.
-For trained maintenance personnel, inspections may be part of a day’s work, but it’s important that drivers play their part too in recognizing and reporting problems.
+For trained maintenance personnel, inspections may be part of a day’s work, but it’s important that you get your drivers to play their part in recognizing and reporting problems.

-Training your drivers on how to correctly conduct pre and post-trip inspections not only satisfies regulatory requirements, but also eliminates more costly problems.
-A system then needs to be in place to communicate these concerns to your shop technicians.
+Another vital aspect is training your drivers on how to correctly conduct pre and post-trip inspections – this not only satisfies regulatory requirements, but also can help to eliminate more costly problems.
+You then have a system in place to communicate these concerns to your shop technicians.

 3. Employing skilled technicians

-Employing skilled staff and supporting this through ongoing training is a worthwhile investment that pays off in any successful fleet maintenance programme.
-Technicians need to be appropriately trained to effectively and efficiently perform preventive maintenance tasks and make the necessary repairs.
+Your technicians need to be trained to effectively and efficiently perform preventive maintenance tasks and make the necessary repairs.
 This needs to include an understanding of the importance of thorough preventive maintenance procedures.

-Training programmes that are readily available from vehicle and equipment suppliers can cover basic procedures as well as new technologies, vehicles and other assets in your operation.
+You can cover off the basics through advice which is readily available from vehicle and equipment suppliers.
 In all cases, they can yield significant long-term benefits.
-For example, retaining qualified technicians remaining may prove an ongoing challenge, but additional training opportunities often proves a competitive advantage when it comes to attracting the most skilled workforce within the industry.
+For example, retaining qualified technicians may prove an on-going challenge, but additional training opportunities often prove a competitive advantage when it comes to attracting the most skilled workforce within the industry.

 4. Integrating inventory and parts management

-Effective parts inventory management practices are a key element of any cost effective and efficient fleet maintenance programme.
-When the right parts are in stock, technicians are able to complete service and repair work within timescales which reduces both labor costs and asset downtime.
+Effective parts inventory management practices are a key element of any cost effective and efficient fleet maintenance program.
+When the inventory is optimized and the right parts are in stock, your technicians will be able to complete service and repair work within timescales which reduces both labor costs and asset downtime.

-Equally important is having an adequate stock of commonly used parts and an inventory that can be accessed quickly and easily.
+We think it’s equally important to have an adequate stock of commonly used parts and an inventory that can be accessed quickly and easily.
 Organizing parts helps to keep maintenance tasks on schedule.
 Likewise, it’s a valuable practice in identifying the fast-moving parts that need ordering frequently so that they’re readily available.

-It may seem intuitive, but good shop working conditions can make or break fleet maintenance programme success.
-Even things such as simple as lighting and climate control systems can have an impact on overall workshop efficiency and productivity.
+It may seem obvious, but good shop working conditions can make or break your fleet maintenance program success.
+Even things as simple as lighting and climate control systems can have an impact on overall workshop efficiency and productivity.

-Download our free “Workshop Hub” Brochure and discover how it allows technicians to quickly manage assigned maintenance tasks in an easy-to-use web app both in the workshop or out in the field
+Download our free product brochure and discover how it allows technicians to quickly manage assigned maintenance tasks in an easy-to-use web app both in the workshop or out in the field